Bridges to the Baccalaureate

 Summer Session 2: Mentored Research Experience + Career Counseling

-This summer you will work on your own mentored research project with a VCU scientist and receive one-on-one academic advice and career counseling, and attend research seminars.
+This summer you will work on your own mentored research project with a VCU scientist, receive one-on-one academic advice and career counseling, and attend research seminars.
 You also will serve as big brothers and sisters to the first-year DTG Scholars.

 The summer culminates with a poster session and closing ceremony.